The-Lone-Druid/react_native_bare_workflow_boilerplate/README.md

 # Setup

-Follow these docs to setup development envionment before following the steps below: [React Native Environment Setup](https://reactnative.dev/docs/environment-setup)
+Follow this documentation to setup development envionment before following the steps below: [React Native Environment Setup](https://reactnative.dev/docs/environment-setup)

 1. Clone the Repo
 2. Make sure to swtich to node version 16.18.1 and npm version 8.19.2